 Occupational Outlook for HVAC Techs Across the United States

 According to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook, for technicians working with heating, refrigeration, air conditioning and ventilation, job prospects are promising.
-Not only is there a current need for HVAC techs, but HVAC techs job openings are actually on the rise.
+Not only is there a current need for HVAC techs, but openings for HVAC techs jobs are actually on the rise.
 This isn’t just in Arizona; it stretches across the country from Southern California to Northern Maine.

 In both established companies and instances of self-employment, job openings in the HVAC field are increasing faster than some employment fields, with a 28% rise predicted by the Bureau of Labor Statistics.